medricr/the_shifting_dark/The_Shifting_Dark.md

 - The combination is "KGLW"

 - Three (3) unsucessful attempts at unlocking the locker will sound alarm claxons, triggering a **Dangerous** encounter on the encounter table.

+- The lock has an anti-theft device inside it, a small shrapnel charge which detonates if it gets above a certain temperature (like if someone cuts into it with a hand welder).
+The shrapnel does 6d10 damage, -20% vs. Armor Save.

 - The locker contains an unloaded revolver (2 reloads), a Combat Shotgun (1d6 reloads), and 1d4 Grenades

 ### _Upon entering Command for the first time:_